 - The student fails to complete any required course on the second attempt with a grade of "C" or better.

 - The student is placed on Term GPA-based Academic Probation status for two consecutively enrolled terms (i.e., if you take a term off, the next Term you enroll is the consecutive Term).

 - The student fails to satisfy both SPP Milestone requirements, resulting in two Academic Probations for failure to make satisfactory progress.
 Students who fail to meet the MGPA requirement of their intended major may avoid suspension and change to another engineering major with lower requirements if the MGPA meets that program requirement and there are no other consecutive offending probations.

 - The student is placed on Academic Probation status for a third time (including probation from failure to meet either individual SPP Milestones, Term GPA, or achieve the necessary MGPA by completion of the milestone courses), regardless of the timing of the occurrence of the first two Academic Probations.

-Any student who is suspended from an engineering program will not be allowed to register for engineering courses in the following semester.
+Any student who is suspended from an engineering program will not be allowed to register for engineering courses starting the following semester.
 This suspension is effective as of the following semester and remains in effect until an appeal for reinstatement in the engineering program is approved.

 Appealing School of Engineering Policies

-If a student is protesting a grade in a milestone course, that grade appeals must be submitted before appealing and SoE policies based on the offending grade.
+If a student is protesting a grade in a milestone course, that grade appeal must be submitted and ruled upon before appealing any SoE policies based on the offending grade.